US-China trade talks end with no progress | DW | 31.07.2019

 The United States and China ended talks on Wednesday in Shanghai without any progress on ending their costly trade war.

-The meeting between US Trade Representative Robert Lighthizer, Treasury Secretary Steven Mnuchin and Chinese Vice Premier Liu ended 40 minutes ahead of schedule.
-Lighhizer and Mnuchin gave no comments to the press as they left.
+The meeting between US Trade Representative Robert Lighthizer, Treasury Secretary Steven Mnuchin and Chinese Vice Premier Liu He ended 40 minutes ahead of schedule.
+Lighthizer and Mnuchin gave no comments to the press as they left.

 The gathering was the first round of talks since US President Donald Trump and Chinese President Xi Jinping agreed on a truce in June.